-Should you have any concerns about how your information is managed at the surgery or if you wish to opt out please contact the General Manager to discuss how the disclosure of your personal information can be limited.
+Should you have any concerns about how your information is managed at the surgery or if you wish to opt out please contact the Practice Manager to discuss how the disclosure of your personal information can be limited.

 How do we maintain the confidentiality of your records?

 We are committed to protecting your privacy and will only use information collected lawfully.

 Every member of staff who works for an NHS organisation has a legal obligation to keep information about you confidential.
 Anyone who receives information from an NHS organisation has a legal duty to keep it confidential.

 We maintain our duty of confidentiality to you at all times.
 We will only ever use or pass on information about you if others involved in your care have a genuine need for it.
 We will not disclose your information to any third party without your permission unless there are exceptional circumstances (i.e. life or death situations), or where the law requires information to be passed on.

 Who are our partner organisations?

 We may also have to share your information, subject to strict agreements on how it will be used, with the following organisations;

 - Independent Contractors such as dentists, opticians, pharmacists

 - Ambulance Trusts